 Apparently, I haven't been very observant when using Canva because the section of templates is pretty obvious.
 You can find them in a drop down menu at the top of the page and can even search for the type you want.
 This new discovery took me down a rabbit hole of awesome and I began thinking of all of the ways we could use these Canva templates in the classroom.

-There are hundreds of templates available and many of them are totally free!
+There are hundreds of templates available and because Canva Pro is FREE for educators that means you have access to them ALL!
 Check out the screenshot below of Canva's template menu to see what's available and scroll down for 20 templates and ideas for using them in class.

 How to use Canva's free templates